Himalayan owl: Diet

+Reproduction

 Himalayan owls' population and breeding success are highly dependent on habitat quality and areas that offer cavities in trees or rock crevices.
 These holes and crevices are where the species nest from late winter through spring.
 In a suitable habitat, breeding females typically locate a nesting site and remain nearby until approached by a potential mate.
 After copulation, both the male and female construct the nest in preparation for egg laying, which occurs around one month later.
 After an average of 3 eggs have been laid, the birds exhibit a slower descent and spread their wings more widely when entering the nest, a change in behaviour thought to prevent damage to the eggs.
 During incubation, males assist by bringing food to the nesting females and by taking turns with the eggs.
 The eggs hatch approximately one month after being laid.
 Both parents share the responsibility of caring for the young, remaining with them almost constantly until around 17 days post-hatching, at which point the parents begin roosting in nearby trees in between feedings.
 By about 28 days after hatching, the fledglings are able to leave the nest.

 Conservation status

 Due to the recent taxonomic splits away from the Tawny owl and with the new added subspecies, the current population of the Himalayan owl has not been estimated.
-The Himalayan owl relies on its habitat quality, which has seen an estimated 8.7% loss of tree cover within the species’ range over the past three generations.
+The Himalayan owl relies on its habitat quality, which has seen an estimated 8.7% loss of tree cover within the species' range over the past three generations.
 This reduction suggests that the Himalayan owl population has declined by roughly 1–19% during the same period as a result of habitat degradation.
 The Himalayan Owl occupies a very large and extensive range.
-For this reason, despite slow habitat loss, the species does not qualify for a classification as "Vulnerable" on IUCN due to habitat loss criterion (would require an Extent of Occurrence smaller than 20,000 km² combined with evidence fluctuation in range, habitat quality, or population size and/or severe habitat fragmentation).
+For this reason, despite slow habitat loss, the species does not qualify for a classification as "Vulnerable" on IUCN due to habitat loss criterion (would require an Extent of Occurrence smaller than 20,000 km^{2} combined with evidence fluctuation in range, habitat quality, or population size and/or severe habitat fragmentation).
 As well, although the bird has very little studies and its total population has not been precisely estimated, it is not thought to be close to the "Vulnerable" threshold under the population size criterion (would require fewer than 10,000 mature individuals undergoing a continuing decline of more than 10% within ten years or over three generations).
 Finally, despite the overall trend of the species being downward, the rate of decrease is considered too slow to meet the threshold for "Vulnerable" under the population trend criterion (would require a population reduction exceeding 30% over ten years or over three generations).
 For these reasons, the Himalayan owl and its subspecies are assessed as Least Concern on the IUCN Red List.